+In this section, reinsurance includes retrocession, and assuming company includes retrocessionaire.

 All significant terms and provisions within reinsurance treaties shall be reflected.
 In addition, it shall be assumed that each party is knowledgeable about the treaty provisions and will exercise them to their advantage.

 Guidance Note: Renegotiation of the treaty upon the expiration of an experience refund provision or at any other time shall not be assumed if such would be beneficial to the company and not beneficial to the counterparty.
 This is applicable to both the ceding party and assuming party within a reinsurance arrangement.